-Singapore’s fortuitous location between East and West makes a stopover in Singapore ideal for those looking to break their journey between Europe and Australia, or enroute to the exotic islands of Southeast Asia.
+Singapore’s location as the gateway to Asia has always made a Singapore stopover a popular choice with those looking to break their journey between Europe and Australia, or enroute to Southeast Asia.

-On day one of your 48 hours in Singapore itinerary, you are going to visit the Singapore Zoo and also get to see a bit of Singapore culture, visiting Chinatown and the Colonial District.
+On day one of our things to do in Singapore in 2 days itinerary, we are going to visit the Singapore Zoo and also get to see a bit of Singapore culture, visiting Chinatown and the Colonial District.

 Morning – Singapore Zoo

 Forget another boring hotel breakfast buffet – this morning you’re going to have breakfast with the orangutans at Singapore Zoo!
-Singapore Zoo is awesome, and highly regarded as one of the best zoos in the world.
+Singapore Zoo is awesome, and is a Singapore must-see if you are visiting with kids.

-There is an enormous amount to take in here – 2,530 animals from 315 species are housed within the 28 hectares but if you get there for opening time and have breakfast with the orangutans, you should still have time to see everything and have a quick cool-off play in the Rainforest Kidzworld water park and leave in time for lunch in town.
-There is plenty more still to fit into your 48 hours in Singapore!
+There is an enormous amount to take in here – 2,530 animals from 315 species are housed within the 28 hectares.
+But if you get to there for opening time and have breakfast with the orangutans, you should still have time to see everything you want before heading into town for lunch.

 Lunchtime – Dim Sum

 New to Dim Sum?
-Read our Beginner’s Guide to Dim Sum.
+Click here to read our Beginner’s Guide to Dim Sum.

 Afternoon – Chinatown and a River Cruise

-Call in at the Chinatown Heritage Centre to take a journey through the lives of the Chinese immigrants who flooded into Singapore throughout the 19th century, and visit the Buddha Tooth Relic Temple and Museum to learn about the life and teachings of Buddha.
+Call in at the Chinatown Heritage Centre to take a journey through the lives of the Chinese immigrants who flooded into Singapore throughout the 19th century, and visit the Buddha Tooth Relic Temple and Museum, one of the best places in Singapore to learn about Buddhism.

 Don’t miss a visit to the wet market in the basement of the Chinatown Complex to see where the locals shop for their fresh fruit, vegetables, meat, spices and seafood.
 Keep an eye out for the buckets of live frogs, eels and turtles for sale!